Auro de Moura Andrade

 Auro Soares de Moura Andrade (19 September 1915 – 29 May 1982), commonly known as Auro de Moura Andrade or Moura Andrade, was a Brazilian lawyer and politician.
-He was born in a wealthy family of farmers from the countryside, son of the cattle rancher Antônio Joaquim de Moura Andrade, known as "The King of the Cattle".
+He was born into a wealthy family of farmers from the countryside, son of the cattle rancher Antônio Joaquim de Moura Andrade, known as "The King of Cattle".

 Revolution of 1932

 At the age of 17, was part of the Constitutionalist Revolution of 1932, graduating later in law in the Law School of the Largo São Francisco (USP), where he developed intense political activity, signaling his future in the Brazilian public life.

-As the head of the periodicals "A Urna" (The Ballot Box) and "O Democrata" (The Democrat), fought against the government of Getúlio Vargas, which ended closing them.
+As the head of the periodicals "A Urna" (The Ballot Box) and "O Democrata" ("The Democrat"), fought against the government of Getúlio Vargas, which ended closing them.

 Great speaker, characteristic that would follow him in his parliamentary life, Andrade was lawyer and held many positions in the State, being also director of the Commercial Association.